 What Kind of Girl

 Some girls want to rally for his expulsion—and some want to rally around Mike.
-The only thing that the entire student body can agree on?
+Rumors about what really happened spread.
+The only thing the entire student body can agree on?
 Someone is lying.
-And the truth has to come out.

-Girl In Pieces meets Moxie in this unflinching exploration of the many forms of abuse society inflicts upon women, and the strength it takes to rise above it all to claim your worth.
+What Kind of Girl is an unflinching exploration of the labels society puts on girls and women—and the strength it takes to rise above it all to claim your worth and declare your truth.

 Praise for What Kind of Girl